Alexandra (Newport and South Wales) Docks and Railway: Road passenger services

-Also in the first decade of the twentieth century the Alexandra Company operated motor omnibus services within Newport Borough; it had the powers to do so as long as they did not compete with any municipal passenger tram route.
+Also in the first decade of the 20th century the Alexandra company operated motor omnibus services within Newport Borough; it had the powers to do so as long as they did not compete with any municipal passenger tram route.
 Two 14-seat buses were acquired from the London and South Western Railway for the purpose.
 The arrangement lasted from 1906 to 1933.